 And that was on a motor scooter.
 I became pretty good at navigating traffic like a Thai.
 I knew the road to Pai (all 762 hair-raising turns) like the back of my hand, and I drove on a regular basis with two other people on the back of a scooter — with our giant backpacks on occasion.
 If you don’t learn to be one with the madness over there, or if you are too arrogant to know your skill level and attempt something like the road to Pai your first time on a scooter, you get burned.
 Badly.
 Or worse.

 I grew up riding dirt bikes and ATVs and I believe I have a keen eye and a fast reaction because of this, but even with the years of speeding through obstacles, driving in other countries like the ones in Southeast Asia is a whole different level.

 Take Haiti.
 I didn’t even attempt to drive there.
 Those drivers are insane.
 And insanely skilled.
 I regularly state that I believe all Haitians are inadvertently raised as rally car racers who happen to use that skill to drive to work everyday.
 I feel safer bobbing and weaving through Port Au Prince traffic with a Haitian than I do with a driver in Washington DC.

-With all of that, I am revealing possibly the most crazy adventure I have ever chosen to be a part of.
+With all of that, I am revealing possibly the craziest adventure I have ever chosen to be a part of.
 At least in terms of the driving aspect.

 What’s the Rickshaw Run?